superfly/docs/blueprints/autoscale-machines.html.md

-This blueprint will guide you through the process of configuring the [`fly-autoscaler` app](/docs/launch/autoscale-by-metric/) in conjunction with [Fly Proxy autostop/autostart](/docs/launch/autostop-autostart/) to always keep a fixed number of stopped Machines ready to be quickly started by Fly Proxy.
+This blueprint will guide you through the process of configuring the [`fly-autoscaler` app](/docs/launch/autoscale-by-metric/) in conjunction with [Fly Proxy autostop/autostart](/docs/launch/autostop-autostart/) to always keep a fixed number of Machines ready to be quickly started by Fly Proxy.

 ## Configuring automatic start and stop

-First, we will configure the app to allow Fly Proxy to automatically start and stop Machines based on traffic demand.
+First, we will configure the app to allow Fly Proxy to automatically start and stop or suspend Machines based on traffic demand.
 The auto start and stop settings apply per service, so you set them within the `[[services]]` or `[http_service]` sections of `fly.toml`: